Singaporean literature: Poetry

 Verse anthologies have collected and captured various aspects of life in Singapore, from the 1970s onwards, including a few anthologies under the ASEAN series for the literature of Southeast Asia.
-For example, the coffeetable book Singapore: Places, Poems, Paintings (1993, edited by Koh Buck Song) featured poems, paintings and reminiscences about 30 significant places ranging from Chinatown to Bukit Timah Nature Reserve, and had an exhibition at the National Museum along with paintings from the book.
+For example, the coffee table book Singapore: Places, Poems, Paintings (1993, edited by Koh Buck Song) featured poems, paintings and reminiscences about 30 significant places ranging from Chinatown to Bukit Timah Nature Reserve, and had an exhibition at the National Museum along with paintings from the book.
 From Boys To Men: A Literary Anthology Of National Service In Singapore (2002, edited by Koh Buck Song and Umej Bhatia) examined the meaning of military duty.
 Reflecting On The Merlion (2009, edited by Edwin Thumboo and Yeow Kai Chai) brought together about 40 poems about the national tourism symbol.
 The most authoritative anthology to date is, arguably, Writing Singapore: An Historical Anthology Of Singapore Literature (2009) edited by Angelia Poon, Philip Holden and Shirley Geok-lin Lim, and published by NUS Press.

+Far from focusing solely on themes or Singaporean culture, verse anthologies have since also chosen to highlight certain aspects, stories, and writers of Singaporean literature.
+Among many others, UnFree Verse (second edition 2017, edited by Tse Hao Guang, Joshua Ip and Theophilius Kwek), which comprised only formal poetry and Seven Hundred Lines: A Crown of Found//Fount Sonnets (2019, edited by Desmond Kon), features 50 sonnets that form a loosely-connected lyric narrative have their focus in unifying poems with a common aesthetic form, while the anthology Exhale: An Anthology of Queer Singapore Voices (2021, edited by Ng Yi-Sheng, Stephanie Chan, Andy Ang, Ang Jin Yong, Atifa Othman and Kokila Othman) highlights queer writers in all four official languages.
+Verse anthologies have also served as the starting point for transnational literary relations, with anthologies such as The Second Link: An Anthology of Malaysian & Singaporean Writing (2023, edited by Daryl Lim Wei Jie, Hamid Roslan, Melizarani T. Selva, William Tham, also includes fiction) which features both Singaporean and Malaysian authors, Twin Cities (2017, edited by Tammy Ho Lai-Ming and Joshua Ip) which features both Singaporean and Hong Kong authors, and most ambitiously, The First Five: A New Collection of Southeast Asian Writing (2018, edited by Chai Wai Han) which gathers poetry and fiction from all five ASEAN nations (Indonesia, Malaysia, Philippines, Singapore and Thailand).